IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 * The returned Resource Bundle does not include the deprecated Patient record.
 It MAY contain other records that match the search, or it MAY be empty.

-* The returned Resource Bundle contains the Patient, which has the `active` element set to `false` and the `link` element points at another Patient, which is also included in the Bundle.
+* The returned Resource Bundle contains the Patient, which has the `active` element set to `false` and the `link` element points at another Patient with `link.type` set to `replaced-by`.
+The linked Patient is also included in the Bundle.
 This indicates that the deprecated Patient is deprecated because it has been merged into the linked Patient.

 The option chosen by the Patient Demographics Supplier is based on policy.